ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-incident-response-plan.md

 * Semi (core folders) – remediation occurs automatically for all folders other than operating system directories (e.g. Program Files and Window).
 * Full – all remediation activities are performed automatically.

-The Blueprint uses the default Defender ATP configuration for automated investigations, namely semi (any folder).
+The blueprint uses the default Defender ATP configuration for automated investigations, namely semi (any folder).
 Therefore, Agency cyber security personnel will be prompted to approve all remediation activities that are recommended as part of Defender ATP automated investigations.
 The automation level can be adjusted if required based on the specific requirements of the Agency’s cyber security personnel.

 #### Automated remediation notification